rik-org/rik/docs/rep/cli/README.md

 `riktl` use a `rik.config.yaml` file to connects to a REST API server, and then calls into the exposed REST API.

-TBD : will the API need an authentication token to allow the connection ?
-Update : Not for the first version.

 > _rik.config.yaml_ :

 ```
 cluster:
   name: cluster name
   server: API-address
-  auth-token: ApyTUlpd0JnNmRXVGpnaG5BNGhMRXVYVldNSHd1d3gxT0Nac3RmMWpqdEIv
 ```

-The CLI will parse this file on every command, to get the API address and the auth token.
+The CLI will parse this file on every command, to get the API address.
-Each request will contain the authentication token in the headers, and the YAML file in the payload.
+Each request will contain the YAML file in the payload.

 ## Syntax